Cheat Sheets

 YouTube

-It does not hurt that folks can cross-post their TikTok videos as Facebook reels.
+And it does not hurt that folks can cross-post their TikTok videos as Facebook reels.

-Shorter, more bite-sized videos are ideal in our busy, hurry-up world.
+But even if your videos aren’t perfectly targeted to one platform or the other, these shorter, more bite-sized videos are ideal in our busy, hurry-up world.

 Cheat Sheets, Infographics, and Takeaways